Purchasing An Alien For Christmas Showed Why Brick And Mortar Retailing Matters

 I had resigned myself to the fact I was either not hip enough to shop on Melrose or that it was too old a street for what we were looking for.

 And then I spotted it.
 Right across the street from the car - the alien.
-Like Ricardo Montalban when he spotted the Enterprise in the movie The Wrath of Khan I shouted with intensity, “There it is!”
+Like Ricardo Montalban when he spotted the Enterprise in The Wrath of Khan, I shouted with intensity, “There it is!”

-Crossing the street with little regard for traffic, I was staring into a dirty shop window.
-There in a black shrouded window was what appeared to be a 10” tall glass jar with a silver cap.
-Inside, peering out at us was a pinkish-grey alien fetus with big bulging almond-shaped black eyes, like you’ve seen in the X-Files.
+Crossing the street with little regard for traffic, I stared into a dirty shop window.
+There, in a black-shrouded window, was what appeared to be a 10” tall glass jar with a silver cap.
+Inside, peering out at us, was a pinkish-grey alien fetus with big bulging almond-shaped black eyes, like you’ve seen in the X-Files.
 Its bony little body had its arms and legs crossed like it had been forced into the specimen jar.

 Was it for sale or just a prop to get us in the door?